arora110/app-sheet-project/README.md

 Akash Arora, April 2019

-A small ReactJS web-app that requests sample-data from App Sheet's web-service and displays the:
+A small ReactJS web-app retrieves sample-data from App Sheet's web-service and displays the:

 	Top five youngest users with valid phone numbers, by name